 Emergency medical and evacuation insurance

-A handful of premium credit cards, such as the Citi Prestige® Card* and Chase Sapphire Reserve, offer emergency evacuation insurance if you or your spouse, domestic partner or dependent children become seriously injured or ill while you’re traveling.
-Both cards cover emergency services and transportation for up to $100,000.
+This type of insurance covers emergency evacuation if you or your spouse, domestic partner or dependent children become seriously injured or ill while you’re traveling.
+Both the Citi Prestige® Card* and Chase Sapphire Reserve cards cover emergency services and transportation up to $100,000.

-Once you are evacuated to a hospital, though, you may have to foot your own medical bills if you become ill or injured while traveling.
+Once you are evacuated to a hospital, though, you may have to foot your own medical bills.

-In general, Medicare does not pay if you have a medical emergency outside of the United States, and many private health insurance plans may not cover you if you’re traveling abroad, Benna says.
+According to Steven Benna, spokesperson for the travel insurance site Squaremouth.com, Medicare generally does not pay if you have a medical emergency outside of the United States, and many private health insurance plans may not cover you if you’re traveling abroad.

 Travel insurance policies you purchase on your own can include both emergency evacuation insurance and emergency medical insurance.

 Cancel for any reason (CFAR) insurance will allow you to earn refunds on hotels and flights even if you cancel these reservations for reasons not included by traditional travel insurance policies.